dc225/dc225.github.io/_posts/2016-11-07-nov-2016-meetup-announcement.md

 ### Talks

 #### Shady and Unethical SEOing ~ willse0forbtc
-- Using SEO tactics for pure evil
+- Using SEO tactics for pure evil and to gain an edge over your competitors

 #### Arduino Powered Door Alarm ~ c0nfus3d
 - Receive SMS alerts when your door is opened